bsa-git/feathers-opcua-server/docs/tutorial/part1_getting-started/index.md

 * **NodeOPCUA** runs on all the platforms that nodeJS supports.
 * **NodeOPCUA** will benefit from a [comprehensive SDK API documentation](https://node-opcua.github.io/api_doc/index.html), numerous end-to-end functional tests, and a set of practical examples to help you learn how to use it.

+### Distributed data collection system

+An application is configured for its host on which it is installed using a configuration file `src\api\opcua\config\OPCUA_Config.json`.
+In doing so, you can define separate configurations for this host.
+Each configuration has its own unique number, for example `ua-cherkassy-azot-asutp_dev1` , you can also define the server and client and what tags they will work with.
+Also in the configuration, you can determine which database to work with and in which mode, which data transfer protection mode to use, and how to authenticate the user.
+Details can be found [here](/feathers-opcua-server/tutorial/part6_configuration/#opcua_config).

 ### Why do you need a framework.

 There was an idea to embed the implementation of the library **NodeOPCUA** in the framework in order to use the features of this framework, such as: